isomerpages/govtech-corp/media/technews/_posts/2017-10-17-post-Blockchain beyond cryptocurrencies.md

 <p>Ironically, some institutions and enterprises may shy away from blockchain
 technology on the account that it is a relatively young innovation — the full benefits and risks of blockchains remain largely unexplored.</p>
-<p>Nonetheless, the panellists felt that a fear of possible downsides should
+<p>Nonetheless, the panelists felt that a fear of possible downsides should
 not be paralysing: In the context of imperfect knowledge, the best way forward would be to learn through experimentation.</p>
 <p>“Regarding blockchains, MAS has adopted the stance of policymaking through